If you're suddenly managing your team remotely, these tips can help you communicate effectively, calm fears and keep your business running smoothly.

 Socializing is a huge part of work, and working remotely may be difficult for team members who feel isolated and cut off from regular social interactions.
 As a leader, you can create opportunities for remote socializing using apps and collaboration tools like Google Meet, Microsoft Teams or other instant messaging tools to help your workers stay connected remotely.

 "Happy hours, wigs, Zoom backgrounds, virtual yoga, extra town halls and cooking classes are all helping keep everyone connected," said Paul Rubenstein, chief people officer at Visier.
 "We rely heavily on tools like Slack and Zoom to be social outlets."
+[Check out our reviews of 8x8 and Ooma Office, the best phone system for video conferencing and remote work.]

 5. Make context a key part of your communications.